 - Having sexual intercourse after one week.

-At our Gentle Procedures clinics in Toronto and Mississauga, we take care of our patients throughout the healing process, too.
+At our Gentle Procedures clinics, we take care of our patients throughout the healing process, too.
 We encourage all of our patients to contact our doctors for any questions they may have about getting back to their daily lives.